boazbk/tcs/lec_06_loops.md

-The model of Boolean circuits  (or equivalently, the NAND-CIRC programming language) has one very significant drawback: a Boolean circuit can only compute a _finite_ function $f$, and in particular the number of inputs of $f$ is always smaller than (twice) the number of gates of the circuit.^[The reason the number of inputs is at most twice the number of gates is because we consider gates such as AND,OR,NOT and NAND that each have two inputs.
-For different sets of gates the constant factor can be different.
-However, the conceptual point of being only able to handle a finite number of inputs holds for any model of circuits or straight-line programming language.]
+The model of Boolean circuits  (or equivalently, the NAND-CIRC programming language) has one very significant drawback: a Boolean circuit can only compute a _finite_ function $f$, and in particular since every gate has two inputs, a size $s$ circuit can compute on an input of length at most $2s$.
 This does not capture our intuitive notion of an algorithm as a _single recipe_ to compute a potentially infinite function.
-For example, the standard elementary school multiplication algorithm is a _single_ algorithm that multiplies numbers of all lengths, but yet we cannot express this algorithm as a single NAND-CIRC program, but rather need a different NAND-CIRC program for every input length (see [multschoolfig](){.ref}).
+For example, the standard elementary school multiplication algorithm is a _single_ algorithm that multiplies numbers of all lengths, but yet we cannot express this algorithm as a single circuit, but rather need a different circuit (or equivalently, a NAND-CIRC program) for every input length (see [multschoolfig](){.ref}).

 ![Once you know how to multiply multi-digit numbers, you can do so for every number $n$ of digits, but if you had to describe multiplication using NAND-CIRC programs or Boolean circuits, you would need a different program/circuit for every length $n$ of the input.](../figure/multiplicationschool.png){#multschoolfig .margin  }